-Google listened to the criticism and quickly released the Android 4.4.1 update to deal with the slow focus issue by balancing speed and image quality a bit better.
+Google listened to the criticism and quickly released an update to deal with the slow focus issue by balancing speed and image quality a bit better.

 Where previously it would take forever to capture a shot, as you waited for the auto-focus, especially in low light conditions, or with fast-moving subjects, after the update it's much faster.

 It also enables the camera app to load a little faster, and improved the contrast to produce more vibrant colours.
 The HDR+, which is exclusive to the Nexus 5, gets a much-needed progress indicator.

 Further updates to the Android camera application have also seen the UI changed a little, as well as the addition of a new feature - Lens Blur - and an easier to use settings menu.